NCAR/climate-primer-water/doc/ch5_attribution.rst

 global, seconds to millennia.
-Attribution studies can use statistical tests as well as climate models, to evaluate the relative contributions of various causes to climate change (along with an assignment of statistical confidence), like greenhouse gas emissions, solar radiation, and volcanic activity, with the latter (coupled climate models) being an especially powerful tool with potential to turn on and off factors in controlled numerical simulations of the areas and events of interest.
-A supporting concept is the idea of emergence of a climate change signal or trend, referring to when a change in climate (the ‘signal’) becomes larger than the amplitude of natural or internal variations (defining the ‘noise’) (AR6).
-This concept is often expressed as a ‘signal-to-noise’ ratio (S/N) and emergence occurs at a defined threshold of this ratio (e.g., S/N >1 or 2) (Chen et al., 2021).
+Attribution studies can use statistical tests as well as climate models, to evaluate the relative contributions of various causes to climate change (along with an assignment of statistical confidence), like greenhouse-gas emissions, solar radiation, and volcanic activity, with the latter (coupled climate models) being an especially powerful tool with potential to turn on and off factors in controlled numerical simulations of the areas and events of interest.
+A supporting concept is the idea of emergence of a climate change signal or trend, referring to when a change in climate (the "signal") becomes greater than the amplitude of natural or internal variations (defining the "noise") (AR6).
+This concept is often expressed as a "signal-to-noise" ratio (S/N) and emergence occurs at a defined threshold of this ratio (e.g. S/N >1 or 2) (Chen et al. 2021).

-*Elements of a Detection and Attribution Study –* The AR6 Cross-Working Group Box on Attribution (Hope et al., 2021) provides a brief discussion and figure (reproduced below), on *Steps towards an attribution assessment*; and a similar discussion on four core elements to any detection and attribution study is also provided in AR5 WG1 (Bindoff et al., 2013: *10.2.1 The Context of Detection and Attribution*).
-Taken together the following general steps are identified: a) the unambiguous framing of what changes are being attributed to; b) clearly define the indicators of the observed change or event, including observations of one or more climate variables, such as surface temperature, that are
+*Elements of a Detection and Attribution Study –* The AR6 Cross-Working Group Box on Attribution (Hope et al. 2021) provides a brief discussion and figure (reproduced below), on *Steps towards an attribution assessment*; and a similar discussion on four core elements to any detection and attribution study is also provided in AR5 WG1 (Bindoff et al. 2013: *10.2.1 The Context of Detection and Attribution*).
+Taken together, the following general steps are identified: a) the unambiguous framing of what changes are being attributed to; b) clearly define the indicators of the observed change or event, including observations of one or more climate variables, such as surface temperature, that are